 Otherwise, the cuckoo can be more widely associated with the return of spring, or with just foolish nonsense.

-In art, Hera was known to wear a few different articles, depending on the message the artist was attempting to convey.
-When wearing the golden diadem, it is a symbol of Hera’s royal authority of the other gods of Mount Olympus.
+In ancient Greek art, Hera was known to wear a few different articles, depending on the message the artist was attempting to convey.
+Her golden diadem is a symbol of Hera’s royal authority over the other Olympian gods residing on Mount Olympus.

 In Hera’s case, the royal sceptre represents her power as queen.
 After all, Hera rules over the Heavens with her husband, and besides her personal diadem, the scepter is a vital symbol of her power and influence.